-For the Fall 2023 application, we are pleased to offer a free two step application process to any students who are interested in joining our program.
+For the Fall 2024 application, we are pleased to offer a free two step application process to any students who are interested in joining our program.

-1 - Apply to CME Department
+Step 1 - Apply to our program

 We will review applicants on a monthly basis starting December 15th.

 Students who show great promise and exhibit our values will be encouraged to submit their full application and be provided with an application fee waiver.
-While this isn’t a promise of acceptance to the program, it represents that you are on a short list of students being considered for admission.
+While this is not a promise of acceptance to the program, it represents that you are on a short list of students being considered for admission.

-4 - Apply to the Graduate School
+Step 2 - Apply to the graduate school

 This is the final step to receive a formal, official offer.
 If we suggest some changes to your application after our department review, this is your chance to give us more details and an opportunity for a second look.
-Apply Here.

 The two-stage application process allows us to support all students as they are applying for graduate programs.
 If you would like to have an answer quicker, you can apply to the graduate school immediately.

-General suggestions, tips and strategies:
+General suggestions, tips and strategies

-What you need to collect
+What you need to collect:

-- Your latest resume or CV.
-Highlight your experiences.
-Include your hobbies!
+- Your latest resume or CV

-What you need to write
+What you need to write:

 One of the most informative and impactful parts of the application in the personal essay.
 This is the time we get to learn more about you.

 - What did you learn in your prior experiences? (think of both personal and professional skills)